FAQs

 FAQs - General

 Job opportunities (when available) are posted on the WFOT Classifieds.
-Volunteering opportunities with NGOs are posted in News, and the WFOT Facebook and Twitter services.
+Volunteering opportunities with NGOs are posted in News, and the WFOT Facebook and X official pages.

 The official date for the “World Occupational Therapy Day” is 27 October each year.
-Celebrations can be organised on this date or around this date.
-WFOT realises however that some countries have already established occupational therapy day, week or month at other times in the year and encourages them to use the WFOT information whenever they chose to celebrate their event.
+Celebrations can be organised on or around this date.
+WFOT realises, however, that some countries/territories have already established occupational therapy day, week or month at other times in the year and encourages them to use the WFOT information whenever they chose to celebrate their event.

 Information and a wide range of resources (free download) for each World Occupational Therapy Day is available prior to 27 October annually.